Setup Overview

 The typical workflow when setting up the plugin involves three main steps:

-- Define your element types using element descriptors in
+- Define your elements using element descriptors in

 boundaries/elementssetting - Configure rules using element selectors to specify which elements can interact with each other